 - I love staying at home drinking tea when it rains cats and dogs outside.

 - When it's raining cats and dogs an umbrella really doesn't help much.

 chasing rainbows: trying to accomplish something that isn’t practical.

 - My wife is chasing rainbows again with her idea to knit dog collars.

-- I may be chasing rainbows but one day one of my business ideas is going to make millions of dollars.
+- Everyone says I'm chasing rainbows but one day one of my business ideas is going to make millions of dollars.

 rake in something (rake something in): to obtain a large amount of something that’s valuable.